lateapexearlyspeed/Lateapexearlyspeed.JsonSchema/README.md

 ### Custom function support

 JsonQuery.Net supports creating custom function.
 It involves 3 components to create and is easy because of available base classes and helper methods.
+(Note if you don't need json format query text or json query text, you can just skip corresponding component implementation shown below)

 Let's take one simple example for this part: create 'any' function which determines whether any element of a json array satisfies a condition.